 The library welcomes exhibits and displays of interest, information and enlightenment to the community.
 The library provides information to the community through displays, handouts, announcements, and exhibits in designated areas.

-Lost or Damaged Materials Fees: All Lost or Damaged Materials will be assessed a $10 processing fee that is in addition to overdue fines and the replacement cost.
+Lost or Damaged Materials Fees: All Lost or Damaged Materials will be assessed a $10 processing fee that is in addition to the replacement cost.
 There are no refunds for lost materials which have been paid for.

 Other Fees: